robertjk/robertjk/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Programmer, web developer, vegan/vegetarian.
+Programmer, web developer, interested in art (mainly cinema and music) and buddhism.
 Born in 1989 in Poland.

 What I like: